moodle/devdocs/docs/apis/core/message/index.md

 If you are looking for instructions on the implementation of a custom message processor (a component that receives messages sent to a user), go to [Messaging custom components](https://docs.moodle.org/dev/Messaging_custom_components).

-If you are looking for instructions on sending messages programatically within Moodle then read on...
+If you are looking for instructions on sending messages programmatically within Moodle then read on...

 ## Overview